+One way to understand the market you’re targeting is by imagining them in a bookstore.
 If your business had its own bookstore, what type of people would it attract?
-Do you envision teenagers looking for new trends and pop media references?
-Or do you imagine professionals who are pressed for time, scanning the shelves for the exact information they came to find?
-Maybe your business’ bookstore is filled with families that need resources to keep all of the family members happy.
+Teenagers looking for new trends?
+Professionals who are pressed for time, scanning the shelves for the exact information they came to find?
+Families that need resources to stay healthy?

 While the “catchiness factor” is important, it’s more important that you prioritize effective content over creativity.
 You don’t want to disappoint your readers once they open the email.